 When creating the Short Name, please keep in mind that it must be unique and should also include the Activity ID.
 For example, if your Activity ID is RD105, the Short Name might be in the format RD105 - Genetics and Type 2 Diabetes.
 The short name field has a 126 character limit.
 Acceptable characters include letters, numbers, underscore, dot, and dash.”.

 3. During the pre-production stage, you have the option to add the activity to other administrative accounts and also to upload any production-related files for storage (optional).
-Please note that the files stored here are for storage only, this feature is not intended for content hosting.
+Please note that the files uploaded here are for storage only, this feature is not intended for content hosting.

 Adding the activity to other administrative accounts allows them to see and access the activity from the Manage Your Program menu in their own admin account.

 4. Next, select the template for the correct journal publication.

 The Production Wizard will walk you through the production process of creating and publishing a CME activity step-by-step, starting with the step of adding Activity Information.
 Once you've completed a step, you can go back at any time to edit what you've entered by clicking the appropriate tab in the Production Wizard.
 Always click the Save button for steps that include a Save button, and Next after making any changes.

 - Program ID: The Program ID and Program Name must be unique to the Rievent Platform.
 The Program ID is generally your internal program identification number or name, and the Program Name usually begins with the Program ID.
 The Program Name (same as the Short Name) field will already be populated for you.

 - Release Date: The date entered into the Release Date field will be populated to the Overview page.
 This field is ONLY used to populate to the Overview page and does not control learner access to the activity.

 - Expiration Date: Set the expiration date as the last full day that learners can request credit.